Harry Potter Books in Order: All 8 Books + Extras

 Harry Potter Beyond the Books

-The Harry Potter books have expanded far beyond the page, with movies, television, stage productions, video games, and even theme parks, all helping shape how fans experience the Wizarding World.
-Some adaptations stay close to the books, while others tell new stories in the same universe.
+The Harry Potter books have expanded far beyond the page, with movies, television, stage productions, video games, and theme parks all shaping how fans experience the Wizarding World.
+Some adaptations retell the books, while others tell new stories in the same universe.

 Movies

-The original Harry Potter film series adapted the seven main books across eight movies, and for many readers, those films are just as iconic as the books themselves.
-They introduced a generation of fans to Hogwarts and remain the version of the story most people picture first, even when longtime readers disagree with some of the changes.
+The original Harry Potter film series adapted the seven main books across eight movies.
+Those films introduced a generation of fans to Hogwarts and are still the version of the story many people picture first.

-The Wizarding World also expanded into the Fantastic Beasts movies, which explore an earlier era of the same universe.
-And while it isn’t a movie, Harry Potter and the Cursed Child is another major adaptation in the franchise, telling a later story through a stage play rather than a novel.
+The Wizarding World later expanded into the Fantastic Beasts movies, which explore an earlier era of the same universe.
+Harry Potter and the Cursed Child also continues the story through the format of a stage play rather than a novel.

 TV Shows